Frequently Asked Questions

 What about tax?

 We don't collect sales tax from our customers.
 However, if you live outside the US, your country will probably expect the person who receives the package to pay any sales tax, VAT, fees and/or duties.
-Sorry, we don't know how much that will be.
+Also, the carrier (UPS, DHL, USPS, etc) may charge a brokerage fee for getting your order through customs.
+Sorry, we don't know how much any of these charges will be.

 What if I'm not happy with them after I get them?